 - Skillet over medium-high heat, and add olive oil.
 When it shimmers saute garlic and onions until translucent, about 2 minutes.

-- Add marinated meat, tomato paste, and 1 ½ cup of water, stir, then simmer covered for 1 ½ to 2 hours or until meat is tender. (see notes)
+- Add marinated meat, tomato sauce, and 1 ½ cups of water, stir, then simmer covered for 1 ½ to 2 hours or until meat is tender. (see notes)

 - With 10 minutes left for cooking time add pepperoni, black pepper, and potatoes and cook potatoes until fork tender (about 30 minutes)